mariiaosinnia/TCP-Multithreaded-Server-Projects/README.md

 # PCSP Assignments 3 & 4

 ## Overview
-This repository contains university assignments from the *Principles of Computer Systems Programming (PCSP)* course.
+This repository contains university assignments from the *Parallel and Client-Server Programming (PCSP)* course.
 It includes two main projects:

 1. **Assignment 3 – TCP Client & Server**
-   A basic client-server application implemented in C++ using TCP sockets.
+   A basic client-server application implemented in C++ and C# using TCP sockets.
 The client can send requests to the server, and the server responds with appropriate messages or file contents.

 2. **Assignment 4 – Multithreaded Server with Thread Pool**
    An extension of Assignment 3 that supports multiple concurrent clients using a **thread pool** architecture.
 The server maintains compatibility with clients from Assignment 3 while efficiently handling multiple simultaneous connections.